openwisp/openwisp-network-topology/docs/user/settings.rst

 **default**: ``None``
 ============ ========

-String representing python module to import on initialization.
+String representing Python module to import on initialization.

-Useful for loading django signals or to define custom behaviour.
+Useful for loading Django signals or to define custom behavior.

 ``OPENWISP_NETWORK_TOPOLOGY_TIMEOUT``
 -------------------------------------